abrdn Equity Income Trust plc (LON:AEI) Plans GBX 5.40 Dividend

-abrdn Equity Income Trust plc (LON:AEI – Get Rating) announced a dividend on Wednesday, August 24th, Upcoming.Co.Uk reports.
-Shareholders of record on Thursday, September 1st will be given a dividend of GBX 5.40 ($0.07) per share on Thursday, September 22nd.
-This represents a yield of 1.64%.
-The ex-dividend date of this dividend is Thursday, September 1st.
+abrdn Equity Income Trust plc (LON:AEI – Get Rating) declared a dividend on Wednesday, August 24th, Upcoming.Co.Uk reports.
+Stockholders of record on Thursday, September 1st will be given a dividend of GBX 5.40 ($0.07) per share on Thursday, September 22nd.
+This represents a dividend yield of 1.64%.
+The ex-dividend date is Thursday, September 1st.
 The official announcement can be viewed at this link.

 About abrdn Equity Income Trust